 - Breakfast Program Grades K-6 Regular Price \$1.80

 - Reduced Price \$0.30

 - Breakfast Program Grades 7-12

 - Regular Price \$2.25

 - Reduced Price \$0.30

 - Lunch Program Grades K-6

 - Regular Price \$2.70

 - Reduced Price \$0.30

 - Lunch Program Grades 7-12

-- Regular Price \$2.95 Reduced Price \$0.40
+- Regular Price \$2.95

-- Second milk or second entrée (each) \$0.50

-- 13.Charges for Musical Extracurricular Activities.
+- Reduced Price \$0.40 - Second milk or second entrée (each) \$0.50 - 13.
+Charges for Musical Extracurricular Activities.
 Students who qualify for fee waivers under this policy will be provided, at no charge, the use of a musical instrument in optional music courses that are not extracurricular activities.
-For musical extracurricular activities, the school district will require students to provide the following equipment and/or attire:

-- Band students must provide their own instruments and marching band shoes.

-- Swing choir students must purchase outfits and shoes selected by the sponsor and/or student group.
-The maximum dollar amount charged by the district for these materials will be \$150.

-- 14. Contributions for Class Extracurricular Activities.
-Students are eligible to participate in a number of extracurricular activities during their years in Junior/Senior High school, including prom, various senior recognitions, and graduation.
-In

-order to fund these extracurricular activities, the school district will ask each student to make a contribution to their class's fund beginning in seventh grade.
+For musical extracurricular activities, the school district will require students to provide the following equipment and/or attire: - Band students must provide their own instruments and marching band shoes. - Swing choir students must purchase outfits and shoes selected by the sponsor and/or student group.
+The maximum dollar amount charged by the district for these materials will be \$150. - 14.
+Contributions for Class Extracurricular Activities.
+Students are eligible to participate in a number of extracurricular activities during their years in Junior/ Senior High school, including prom, various senior recognitions, and graduation.
+In order to fund these extracurricular activities, the school district will ask each student to make a contribution to their class's fund beginning in seventh grade.
 This contribution is completely voluntary.
 Students who chose not to contribute to the class fund are still eligible to participate in the extra activities.
-The suggested donation to the class fund will be 7 and 8th, \$10; 9 and 10th , \$15; 11 and 12th , \$20.
+The suggested donation to the class fund will be 7 and 8th, \$10; 9 and 10th, \$15; 11 and 12th, \$20. - 15.
+Shop Fees.
+Students taking industrial arts classes may be assessed fees for school supplied materials if the student is working on a personal project or wants to keep a school assigned project.
+Project fees will be assessed and agreed to prior to beginning a project.